collective/collective.geo.mapwidget/collective/geo/mapwidget/README.txt

         function(){return new OpenLayers.Layer.TMS('OpenStreetMap'...
     ...

-The defaul IMaps implementation complains if an element in mapfields is nat a string or IMapWidget:
+The defaul IMaps implementation complains if an element in mapfields is not a string or IMapWidget:

     >>> view.mapfields = ['mw1', mw2, None]